 6. Vacate / Expunge Your Conviction

-The next step, in how to seal a record, when dealing with an adult record, is to ask the court to expunge your record in Washington state.
-This is different from sealing your record, and it makes the sealing process easier.
-This step isn’t technically necessary, but it helps a lot, and will provide benefits to you that sealing a record alone cannot.
+For an adult learning how to seal a record, asking the court for an expungement of your criminal record in Washington state is a crucial component of the 7 steps.
+Expungement is different from sealing your record, and it makes the sealing process easier.
+While this step isn’t technically necessary, it helps a lot and will provide benefits to you that sealing a record alone cannot.
+We recommend that if you want to learn how to seal your record, you also explore expunging it.
 We’ll walk you through it during your free initial consultation with us.

 7. Petition the Court to Seal Your Record

-Once you’ve met all the requirements, all that’s left is to do the paperwork.
+Once you’ve met all the requirements, all that’s left is to do the legal paperwork.
 That’s where Findley & Rogers comes in.
 We’ll handle this for you, making the process virtually hassle-free for you, no matter what part of Washington you live in.
-That’s the real answer to how to seal a record: Get help from our experienced team of attorneys!
+That’s the real answer for how to seal a record: Get help from our experienced team of attorneys.